The R.J. Barrett Blog: Official visit dates set, plan in motion, taking over No. 1

 R.J.
 Barrett was the No. 1 player in the ESPN 100 for 2018.
-He led Montverde (Montverde, Fla.) all the way to the DICKS’s Nationals title game last season and followed that up by leading the Nike EYBL in scoring and then Team Canada to the gold medal in the U19 World Championships in Egypt this summer.
+He led Montverde (Montverde, Fla.) all the way to the DICK’S Nationals title game last season and followed that up by leading the Nike EYBL in scoring and then Team Canada to the gold medal in the U19 World Championships in Egypt this summer.
 Now he’s one of the most dominant players in the country, regardless of class, with every top college coach hot on his trail.
 Barrett has agreed to give USA TODAY HSS exclusive access into his world by chronicling everything from intimate details about his recruitment to his everyday life in a monthly blog.

 What’s up world, it’s R.J.
 Barrett back with another blog to update you guys on a few things.